-uals with family support predominantly choose in-home care, those without family support are equally likely to use either nursing home or in-home care.
+Conditional on own health, the availability of family support also affects individuals' care choices.
+We classify those with either a living spouse who does not need help with ADLs or a child within 10 miles as having family support.10 Panel B of Table 1 tabulates the LTC demand patterns by family status, conditional on ADLH.
+The care type used strongly depends on the availability of family support: While individuals with family support predominantly choose in-home care, those without family support are equally likely to use either nursing home or in-home care.
 The average number of care hours is larger with family support, which is particularly driven by the fat right tail of the distribution.
 For those without family support, the distribution is bunched at 2,000 hours, which is the imputed value for nursing home care.

 Financial resources also affect the LTC demand patterns, though its effect is smaller than that of family support.
 Table 2 shows the share using nursing home care conditional on income and wealth quartiles as well as family support under ADLH.
-The share of nursing home care has a U-shape over income and wealth.
-This shows that the use of in-home care is most common among individuals who are not eligible for Medicaid but find the out-of-pocket nursing home cost too high.
+The share of nursing home care has a U-shape over financial resources.
+The U-shape is more noticeable over wealth than over income and for those without family support than for those with family support.11 This shows that the use of in-home care is most common among individuals who are not eligible for Medicaid but find the out-of-pocket nursing home cost too high.
 These individuals end up receiving significantly less care than 2,000 hours per year.